 Known generally as The Met, this amazing museum delivers.
 Access is from the sidewalk on Fifth Avenue where palatial steps Doric columns and tall windows greet you.
 Inside, immense stairways and water fountains add glamour and grandeur and a sense of awe.
 Even if you ‘don’t do museums’, this one will still be a winner.

 This huge museum offers every category of art in every known medium from every part of the world.
-In all, there’s a staggering 2 million works of arts so there’s bound to be a section you’ll love.
+In all, there are a staggering 2 million works of art so there’s bound to be a section you’ll love.
 Perhaps The Temple of Dendur and Egyptian Art wing, The Equestrian Court in the Arms and Armory section, the collection of Cypriot Art, the Picassos, the Greek and Roman sculptures or the rooftop garden with its modern art installation.

 Our tip: Allow at least a few hours, get a map and plan your route carefully otherwise you’ll probably get lost, and wear comfy shoes.
 Don’t leave without visiting the rooftop because from here you’ll get a staggering view over New York city.